 My friends know that they can tell me their budget, preferred destinations and travel style, and I’ll find them the trip of a lifetime that’s right for them.
 Being able to travel is definitely a privilege.
 For many though, cutting back on a few frivolous expenditures each week can fund an amazing trip.
 Here are the strategies and tools we use.

 Daydreams of world travel often feature champagne greetings, comfy first-class seats, romantic train rides with stunning scenery, moderate hikes to gorgeous vistas, and contemplative strolls through historic sites that connect your soul with antiquity.
 But, yeah, you know where we’re going with this one, right?

 Many times, when international travelers set out to explore Central America, they start with Costa Rica and Belize.
 Perhaps they check out the Tikal ruins in Guatemala and the beaches of Roatan, Honduras and Bocas del Toro, Panama.
 The adventurous wanderer might continue on to Nicaragua’s colonial city, Granada, or island beauty, Ometepe.
-Us, too!
-But many travelers overlook El Salvador.
-That’s precisely why we went and WOW!
+Us, too!Continue reading “5 Tips for Traveling to El Tunco, El Salvador”